-Supplier Code of Conduct: In this reporting period, we developed our Supplier Code of Conduct which makes clear our expectations with suppliers when it comes to modern slavery.
-We intend on issuing this to the suppliers who deal with us.
-Importantly, our Supplier Code of Conduct is aligned with the Government Guidance's recommendation for entities to work with suppliers to remediate issues and prioritise reducing harm to victims.
+Supplier Code of Conduct: In this reporting period, we informed our procurement team of the need to submit to vendors the Supplier Code of Conduct which we have developed.
+Our Supplier Code of Conduct is aligned with the Government Guidance's recommendation for entities to work with suppliers to remediate issues and prioritise reducing harm to victims.

-Training and education: In this reporting period, we developed training resources and presentations targeted for key staff including our procurement team.
+Training and education: In this reporting period, we rolled out training resources and presentations targeted for key staff including our procurement team.
 This is a step we are taking to continuously improve our awareness about modern slavery within 4Cyte.
 As well as improving general awareness about modern slavery risks, this training is also designed to educate our key staff on how to identify and escalate modern slavery risks and the steps that 4Cyte will be taking to assess and address modern slavery risks.
-We intend to commence delivery of this training in future reporting periods.
-This legal team continue to receive one-to-one education from modern slavery compliance, including advice around how we should structure our modern slavery compliance roadmap having regard to the Government Guidance and key trends in this space.
+We intend to continue delivery of this training in future reporting periods.

-Policy: We drafted our Anti-Slavery and Anti-Human Trafficking Policy.
-We understand from the Government Guidance that we are able to respond more effectively if we have a pre-agreed process or policy in place to guide our actions.
+Policy: We understand from the Government Guidance that we are able to respond more effectively if we have a pre-agreed process or policy in place to guide our actions.
+Our Anti-Slavery and Anti-Human Trafficking Policy has been circulated to all staff.
 This Policy sets out our commitment to addressing modern slavery risks and makes clear how staff can raise an issue or concern.